-Feeling low or anxious is a normal response when you've been made redundant or are struggling with debt.
+Feeling low or anxious is a normal response when you've lost your job, been made redundant, or you're struggling with debt.

 How to survive financial stress

-Keep seeing your friends, keep your CV up to date and try to keep paying the bills.
-If you have more time because you're not at work, take up some form of exercise – it can improve your mood if you're feeling low.
+Keep seeing your friends, keep your CV up to date, and try to keep paying the bills.
+If you have more time because you're not at work, do some form of exercise – physical activity can improve your mood if you're feeling low.

 Face your fears

-For example, if it looks like you're going into debt, get advice on how to prioritise your debts.
+For example, if you're going into debt, get advice on how to prioritise your debts.
 When people feel anxious, they sometimes avoid talking to others.
 Some people can lose their confidence about driving or travelling.
-If this starts to happen, facing up to these situations will generally make them easier.
+If this starts to happen, facing these situations will generally make them easier.

 For some people with money worries, alcohol can become a problem.
-You may drink more than usual as a way of dealing with your emotions or just to fill time.
-But alcohol won't help you deal with your problems and could add to your stress.
+You may drink more than usual as a way of dealing with your emotions or just to fill in time.
+But alcohol will not help you deal with your problems and could add to your stress.

 Get tips on how to cut down on alcohol.

-Get up at your normal time and stick to your routine.
-If you lose your routine, it can also affect your eating: you may stop cooking, miss breakfast because you're still in bed or eat snacks instead of having proper meals.
+Get up at your normal time and stick to your usual routine.
+If you lose your routine, it can affect your eating – you may stop cooking, miss breakfast because you're still in bed, or eat snacks instead of having proper meals.

 More help for money problems